Good governance of children’s data

 We are developing a manifesto that will set aspirational benchmarks to guide governments, the private sector and international organizations in developing data governance that take full account of children’s issues and rights.
 The manifesto aims to propose the world we want and to address ambiguous or sensitive areas where there are no straightforward answers.

 To develop this manifesto, a working group of 19 global experts from the private sector, academia, think tanks and others are meeting throughout 2020 to provide analysis, insights, guidance and comments.
 Working group members will also be writing short commentaries that examine data governance approaches, evidence, gaps and grey or conflicting areas.
 A wider group will be engaged via convenings throughout the year.
-A draft version of the manifesto will be shared for public consultation in order to come to a more robust version before the end of 2020.
+A draft version of the manifesto will be shared for public consultation in order to come to a more robust version.

 Analysis and insight